 I talk to a lot of people about what they want to do with their lives.
 For those who are still working, it usually becomes a discussion of what they want to do when they retire.
-My friends, our clients, my family—people in their 40s, 50s and early 60s all want to know if they have enough money to retire.
+My friends, our clients, and my family—people in their 40s, 50s, and early 60s all want to know if they have enough money to retire.
 But whether or not you have enough assets to retire really depends on what you plan to do in retirement.
-Not surprisingly, everyone’s vision for their retirement is unique; that is, assuming they’ve given it some thought.
+Not surprisingly, everyone’s vision for retirement is unique, assuming they’ve given it some thought.

 I’m consistently surprised by how many people haven’t seriously considered what they want to do with the rest of their lives.
 It’s difficult to figure out whether you have enough money if you don’t know what you want to do or what it will cost.
 Therefore, I’ve started asking my clients the following three questions:

 - If money was no object, how would you live your life?
 Would you change anything?
 Let yourself brainstorm.
 What does your dream look like?

 - Now imagine that your doctor tells you you have 5-10 years to live.
 You will never feel sick but will have no notice of the moment of your death.
 What will you do in the time you have remaining?

 - Lastly, imagine that your doctor tells you you only have one day to live.
 Ask yourself: What did I miss?
 Who did I not get to be?
 What did I not get to do?
 What do I regret?